Explosives Act 1875: Repealed enactments

-Legacy
+Subsequent developments

 Courtenay Ilbert described the act as a Consolidation Act, given that the act, which amended the law with respect to explosives, also consolidated various enactments relating to that particular branch of law.

-Section 42 of the act was repealed by the Merchant Shipping Act 1894 (57 & 58 Vict. c.
-60).
+Section 42 of the act was repealed by section 745 of, and the twenty-second schedule to, the Merchant Shipping Act 1894 (57 & 58 Vict. c.
+60), which came into force on 1 January 1895.

+Section 99 of the act was repealed by section 1(1) of, and part XI of schedule 1 to, the Statute Law (Repeals) Act 1977, which came into force on 16 June 1977.

 The act was partly repealed when the Manufacture and Storage of Explosives Regulations 2005 (SI 2005/1082) was brought into being but the inspection and licensing remained much the same.

+According to the astronomer and broadcaster Patrick Moore, the act had a negative effect upon the development of rocketry in Britain:

+The situation in the early part of 1975 was that many hundreds of satellites had been launched, mainly by Russia and America but also by a few other nations: Japan, China, Italy, France and Britain.
+It is sad to have to put Britain at the tail-end of the list, but we are still suffering from the after-effects of the restrictions imposed by the Explosives Act of 1875, which so effectively stopped the rocket pioneers here from carrying out practical experiments in the vital early period when von Braun and his colleagues were hard at work, first at their Rocket Flying Field near Berlin and then at Peenemünde.